 - should the awardee be accepted to the Stanford program, and should the August timing work for them, their four-month grant would begin at Stanford University.

-To apply for this scholarship opportunity, please see the applicable checklist and PDF instructions for details – note, you will automatically be considered in the general Scholar Award pool as well.
+To apply for this scholarship opportunity, please see the applicable checklist and PDF instructions for details – note, you will automatically be considered for the general Scholar Award’s as well.

 How Do I Apply?